sidd/serene/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

 Provides a modular and extensible front-end for BitTorrent and WebTorrent daemons.
-Serene will exist as a web, desktop, and mobile interface.
+Serene will exist as a web, desktop, and mobile interface. **You don't need node to get started!**

-Currently, providers assume that the daemon exists on a server which allows CORS requests.
-It may be worth allowing JSON-P requests to reduce configuration headaches.
+Currently, providers assume that the daemon exists on a server which allows [CORS](http://www.html5rocks.com/en/tutorials/cors/) requests.
+Preflight requests also need to be handled.
+It may be worth allowing [JSON-P](http://json-p.org/) requests to reduce configuration headaches.

 **This is pre-pre-alpha software under heavy development.
 Use only if you like tinkering :).
 Feel free to submit a PR, as nothing is set in stone.**